 SECTOR NEXUS WITH GROWTH MANAGEMENT ACT GOALS 29 NEXUS WITH COMPREHENSIVE PLAN ELEMENTS AGRICULTURE & FOOD SYSTEMS (INCLUDES PRODUCTION AND DISTRIBUTION) (2) Reduce sprawl: Reduce the inappropriate conversion of undeveloped land into sprawling, low-density development.
 (5) Economic Development: Encourage economic development throughout this state that is consistent with adopted comprehensive plans, promote economic opportunity for all citizens of this state, especially for unemployed and for disadvantaged persons, promote the retention and expansion of existing businesses and recruitment of new businesses, recognize regional differences impacting economic development opportunities, and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services, and public facilities.
 (8) Natural resource industries: Maintain and enhance natural resource-based industries, including productive timber, agricultural, and fisheries industries.
 Encourage the conservation of productive forest lands and productive agricultural lands, and discourage incompatible uses.
 (10) Environment: Protect and enhance the environment and enhance the state's high quality of life, including air and water quality, and the availability of water.
 (14) Climate change and resiliency: Ensure that comprehensive plans, development regulations, and regional policies, plans, and strategies under RCW 36.70A.210 and chapter 47.80 RCW adapt to and mitigate the effects of a changing climate; support reductions in greenhouse gas emissions and per capita vehicle miles traveled; prepare for climate impact scenarios; foster resiliency to climate impacts and natural hazards; protect and enhance environmental, economic, and human health and safety; and advance environmental justice.
-Rural; Land Use; Natural Resource Lands BUILDINGS & ENERGY (INCLUDES ENERGY GENERATION, TRANSMISSION, AND CONSUMPTION) NERGY NCLUDES NERGY ENERATION, RANSMISSION,(12) Public facilities and services: Ensure that those public facilities and services encessary to support development shall be adequate to serve the development at the time the development is available for occupancy and use without decreasing current service levels below locally established minimum standards.(12) Uittoria procession of the development is available for occupancy and use without decreasing current service levels below locally established minimum standards.
-CULTURAL RESOURCES & PRACTICES (INCLUDES HISTORIC SITES AND CULTURAL RESOURCES AND PRACTICES) OURCES & the planning process, including the participation of vulnerable populations and overburdened communities, and ensure coordination between communities and jurisdictions to reconcile conflicts.
-CLUDES jurisdictions to reconcile conflicts.
-TORIC SITES (13) Historic preservation
+Rural; Land Use; Natural Resource Lands BUILDINGS & ENERGY (INCLUDES ENERGY GENERATION, TRANSMISSION, AND CONSUMPTION) (4) Housing: Plan for and accommodate housing affordable to all economic segments of the population of this state, promote a variety of residential densities and housing types, and encourage preservation of existing housing stock.
+(12) Public facilities and services: Ensure that those public facilities and services necessary to support development shall be adequate to serve the development at the time the development is available for occupancy and use without decreasing current service levels below locally established minimum standards.
+(13) Historic preservation: Identify and encourage the preservation of lands, sites, and structures, which have historical or archaeological significance.
+(14) Climate change and resiliency Capital Facilities; Utilities; Housing; Land Use; Ports; Solar Energy; Economic Development; Transportation; Design; Environmental Protection; Conservation CULTURAL RESOURCES & PRACTICES (INCLUDES HISTORIC SITES AND CULTURAL RESOURCES AND PRACTICES) (11) Citizen participation and coordination: Encourage the involvement of citizens in the planning process, including the participation of vulnerable populations and overburdened communities, and ensure coordination between communities and jurisdictions to reconcile conflicts.
+(13) Historic preservation (14) Climate change and resiliency Capital Facilities; Housing; Land Use; Rural; Historic Preservation